Clubs and Activities

 Forensics Speech Christel Stanley Members recite poetry, read children's stories, make up their own speech, and generally like being in front of an audience, similar to drama without the props; meetings average twice a month; Forensics Tournaments are held with regional high schools from October to April.

-French Club Georgia Jarrell
+French Club Rhevyn Berry

 Gay/Straight Alliance Kenya Dinkins Foster interaction among gay and straight students to increase awareness, understanding, and acceptance of diversity through specific club activities, participating in school-wide events, and contributing to the community through service projects.